bassettmason/00-lab/1-ES6-practice/Mason-Bassett/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 Well because const means constant anything that changes in the code needs to be let so for loops need the i to change and the anything counting the choices needed to change because it increases per click.
+Also the allproducts change because of the local storage.

 ---